-Please se elect the resp onse that best c ompletes the senten ce or answers the question on.
-1, in which the experimental variable has been omitted, are used in research as standards of comparison against which experimental data are compared.
-A. is a tentative a D. Observations question, which will be • ol C. Hypothesis Itiple observations i • E. Law Rep olication B. Control or False (B): S • D. Experiment e obtained by observation E. n. or False (B): A vidence to supp • ntative idea with little or no Does out predict those wh important pattern important pattern important people who don't.
+Please se elect the resp onse that best c ompletes the senten ice or answers the question on. ole has been omitted, are which experimental data A. is a tentative a D. Observations question, which will be • ol C. Hypothesis Itiple observations i • E. Law Rep olication B. Control or False (B): S · D. Experiment e obtained by observation E. ' ' or False (B): A evidence to supp • ntative idea with little or no Does oat predict the important j tmeal really i hat people w no don't.
 You't.
-At the end part of the scient reduce bad chol ho eat oatmeal: a select 10 peop of the month, y esterol?
-You decide 5 times a week for a le, 5 of whom you p you measure choles to try to answer this quent month will have lower out on this oatmeal diet, atterol in all 10 people. estion.
+At the end 7.
+The state part of the scient reduce bad chol ho eat oatmeal: a select 10 peop l of the month, y esterol?
+You decide 5 times a week for a le, 5 of whom you p you measure choles a peer-reviewed journal to try to answer this que a month will have lower out on this oatmeal diet, terol in all 10 people. terol levels" is the estion.
 You cholesterol than and 5 of whom 8.
-Using mo ore than 1 perso on in each group illu strates the concept of · 9.
-Using a ខ្ group of people who do not eat oats meal illustrates the conce ept of oservation eplication B. Control C. Hypothesis D. Experiment E. Please an rrange the fol llowing steps of f the scientific meth od in the correct order. design an e xperiment make observations publish results formulate research hypothesis draw conclu isions collect data
+Using m ore than 1 perso on in each group illu strates the concept of · 9.
+Using a \S group of people who do not eat oats meal illustrates the conce ept of oservation eplication B. Control C. Hypothesis D. Experiment E. Please an rrange the fo llowing steps of f the scientific meth od in the correct order. design an e xperiment make observations publish results formulate research hypothesis draw concl usions collect data